MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-bot-dashboard.md

 ## Bot drill-down view

-On the **Metrics by bot** section, you can select a bot to view the individual bot's performance on the bot drill-down view.
+On the **Metrics by bot** section, you can select a Power Virtual Agent bot to view the individual bot's performance on the bot drill-down view.
 Bot topics and their corresponding metrics are also displayed, giving supervisors further insights into individual topic performance.

 To access the drill-down, select any metric value for the agent you're interested in, and then select **Details**.